Voltstro-Studios/VoltRpc/docs/articles/index.md

 This means you can call a C# method on a remote target (such as a separate process) using C# code.

-VoltRpc's lowest .NET target is `netstandard2.0`, so you can use any [.NET implementation](https://docs.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0#select-net-standard-version) that implements it.
+VoltRpc's lowest .NET target is `netstandard2.1`, so you can use any [.NET implementation](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-1#select-net-standard-version) that implements it.

 ## Why Another RPC library?

-VolrRpc has the goal of being easy to use, fast and lightweight.
+VoltRpc has the goal of being easy to use, fast and lightweight.
 Other RPC libraries usually included A LOT more features, at the cost of being more heavy and slower.
 If you only need simple solution, VoltRpc will fullfil that need.

 ## Support